 LLB (Practice) Program

 "As a graduate of the Bachelor of Laws (Honours) degree you will be highly competitive in the marketplace.
-Our law graduates consistently earn starting salaries above the national average and are in demand with 94% of students from our Practice Program securing full-time employment or pursuing further studies within four months of graduating."*
+Our law graduates consistently earn starting salaries above the national average and are in demand with 94% of students from our Practice Program securing employment within four months of graduating."*

 "According to the Law Society Graduate Employment and Summer Clerkship Programs 2013, Newcastle Law School students have one of the highest success rates in securing highly competitive summer clerkships with major law firms in Australia."